2026 UAP Artist Lineup

 xydxworks@gmail.com

-Janet Howard-Fatta is a “live event” painter, also creating landscapes and figurative works in wet and dry media.
+Janet Howard-Fatta A “live event” painter, Janet also creates landscapes and figurative works in wet and dry media.
 Painting weddings on weekends and facilitating the Warwick Life Drawing Group at Forge 28 Studios, she is also an advisory board member of the Orange County Arts Council.

-Janet lives in the Hudson Valley currently here at Goshen Green Farm!
-She will have her home studio open for guests to visit during UAW
+Janet lives in the Hudson Valley, currently here at Goshen Green Farm!
+Her home studio will be open during UAW for guests to visit

 jhfatta@gmail.com